Web Reg Details

 3. What is a RUN number?

-Many students – including nearly all undergraduates – are required to use a 6-digit Registration User Number (RUN) during self-registration.
+Many students – including nearly all undergraduates – are required to use a 6-digit Registration User Number (RUN) during self-registration (at least during the initial self-registration for the term).
 You should get your RUN when you meet with your advisor to plan your upcoming courses.
 More information about RUNs is available here.

 4. What about the holds that were mentioned?